This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Go on a day trip to Tulum

 If you have a few days to spare during your time in Mexico and aren’t sure what else to add to your Cancun itinerary, you should consider going on a day trip to Tulum.
+Also, if you want ot know more about Tulum we have a detailed Tulum Mexico Travel Itinerary that will answer all your questions.

 This beach town is located around two hours south of Cancun and is often considered more authentic and less touristy.
 Visit the iconic Tulum ruins and explore some of the beautiful palm-tree-lined beaches that this town has to offer.